makhshari/markovchain/README.md

 - **Testing IO Functionalities**: These tests will measure how our system reacts to invalid input files.
 - **Testing Markov Functionalities**: These tests will measure how certain functionalities related to markov chain operate in regards to different inputs. ```Building markov chain```and ```Generating text with markov chain``` are tested with different inputs and hyper paramteres.

+# Next Steps
+- Of course there are more sophisticated methods for text generation combining the idea of Markov Chain with [Reinforcement Learning](https://arxiv.org/pdf/1804.11258.pdf), [Huffman Coding](https://arxiv.org/ftp/arxiv/papers/1811/1811.04720.pdf).
+- Markov implementation can be used for other goals such as [Text Summarization](https://dl.acm.org/doi/pdf/10.1145/383952.384042?casa_token=EV-Q3uVs9LYAAAAA:73LGvGkm0UpqTKjd4QwPlC1wazp-1oE5DYHU3cC-zjtfpqmJU3MecDoDI-vzVRDzP53QLfBCgaQYSw) which is an exciting goal to explore.